 REVIEW: 5 Electronic Health Records (EHR) Providers That Teachers Have Tried

-Health science teachers across the US are scrambling to give their CTE students hands-on practice with electronic health records.
+Health science teachers across the US are scrambling to give their CTE students hands-on practice with electronic health record (EHR) systems.

 Some teachers have tried out shadowing programs where students observe healthcare professionals, but this can be a huge logistical nightmare because of HIPAA and patient confidentiality concerns.